-Category Total no. of affected employees/ workers and placed in suitable em ers that are rehabilitated ployment or whose family ed in suitable employment FY 2025 (Current Financial Year) FY 2024 (Previous Financial Year) FY 2025 (Current Financial Year) FY 2024 (Previous Financial Year) Employees 0 0 0 0 Workers 0 0 0 0
+Category Total no. of affected employees/ workers No. of employees/workers that are rehabilitated and placed in suitable employment or whose famil members have been placed in suitable employmen FY 2025 (Current Financial Year) FY 2024 (Previous Financial Year) FY 2025 (Current Financial Year) FY 2024 (Previous Financial Year) Employees 0 0 0 0 Workers 0 0 0 0